squishedfox/squishedfox-com/_docs/education/CompTIA/Network+/Study Guide/Chapter 5.md

    - [ ] C. NIC
    - [ ] D. Switch
    - [ ] E. IDS/IPS
-2. What advanced does a switch have over a hub
+2. What advantage does a switch have over a hub
    - [ ] A. It discards frames
    - [ ] B. Transmissions received on one port will be sent out all the other ports
    - [ ] C. It recognized frames boundaries and destinations MAC addresses of incoming frames